premieroctet/reactivated-app/README.md

 # [Reactivated App](https://reactivated.app) 🔌

-Reactivated App is the tool to maintain your projects' dependencies up-to-date
+Reactivated App is the tool you need to maintain your projects' dependencies up-to-date

 ## Quick Demo